seananderson/metafolio/inst/ms/ms.md

-among more populations buffers risk regardless of response diversity or climate trend, but possibly at the expense of longterm growth rate and persistence if available habitat declines over time.
+among more populations buffers risk regardless of response diversity or climate trend, but possibly at the expense of long-term growth rate and persistence when available habitat declines over time.
 We conclude that considering metapopulations through portfolio theory provides a useful additional dimension through which we can evaluate conservation strategies.